 - In 2019 MegaMatcher palm print matching algorithm has shown the top result at the FVC-onGoing evaluation.
 The algorithm was the most accurate overall and fastest among the five most accurate matchers.
 See our press release for more information.

-PFT II (Proprietary Fingerprint Template) Evaluation
+PFT II and PFT III (Proprietary Fingerprint Template) Evaluations

 FpVTE (Fingerprint Vendor Technology Evaluations) by NIST